w-lfpup/update_dns_records/README.md

 # Update Dns Records

-Send ip address updates to Dynamic DNS services.
+Send ip address updates to DNS services.

 ## How to use